soft-eng-practicum/softdev2-resources/content/student/chapter-intro/_index.md

 1. Respond to resume on Reddit
 1. Watch for assignment on Reddit/Discord this week for project ideas
 {{% /fragment %}}

+---

+### Be more proactive to advance your career

+- Technology world is very competitive
+- Going through classes and getting a degree by itself is not enough
+- What else can you do?

+{{% fragment %}}
+- Performance at whiteboard/online coding interviews,
+- public project activity,
+- community involvement, etc
+{{% /fragment %}}